phac-nml/venae/docs/tools.md

 For more details about the KmerResistance databases, see [the installation documentation](installation.md#kmerresistance)

-### StarAMR
+### StarAMR (bacteria, assembly-based AMR)

 This program has the option to specify an `--pointfinder-organism` parameter which leads to better antimicrobial resistance gene predictions.
-Currently, this workflow pulls the list of species identified for each sample and searches against a list of organisms included in StarAMR (`data/pointfinder_organism.tsv`) to assign the correct organism for each sample if applicable (`rule spp_assign_organism_amr` using the `bin/assign_organism_amr.py` script).
-It then includes the `--pointfinder-organism` parameter (using the `get_pointfinder_organism` function) in the StarAMR call (`rule staramr`) if a matching organism was found in the list.
+Currently, this workflow pulls the list of species identified for each sample and searches against a list of organisms included in StarAMR (`data/pointfinder_organism.tsv`) to assign the correct organism for each sample if applicable (`process ASSIGN_ORGANISM_AMR` using the `bin/assign_organism_amr.py` script).
+It then includes the `--pointfinder-organism` parameter in the StarAMR call (`process STARAMR_SEARCH`) if a matching organism was found in the list.

 This will currently not work if there are two matching organism hits in the same sample (i.e. a mixed sample of two or more organisms that are represented in the PointFinder database).
 Only one will be run.

 There are probably more elegant ways of doing this, but this hacky-python-beginner solution is working for now!

 For the list of available PointFinder organisms, see [the list on the StarAMR GitHub page](https://github.com/phac-nml/staramr?tab=readme-ov-file#caveats).

+### ChroQueTas (fungi, assembly-based AMR)

+This program requires a `--species` parameter which specifies a list of proteins to screen.
+Currently, this workflow pulls the list of species identified for each sample and searches against a list of organisms included in ChroQueTas (`data/chroquetas_organism.tsv`) to assign the correct organism for each sample if applicable (`process ASSIGN_ORGANISM_AMR` using the `bin/assign_organism_amr.py` script).
+The workflow will then use that value for the `--species` argument in the ChroQueTas call (`process CHROQUETAS`) if a matching organism was found in the list.

+This will currently not work if there are two matching organism hits in the same sample (i.e. a mixed sample of two or more organisms that are represented in the FungAMR database).
+Only one will be run.

+In addition, if ChroQueTas cannot find any of the reference proteins associated with that species in the target assembly (possibly due to an incomplete assembly from low read data), the program will output an error and no results will be reported.

 ### Outputting HTML results report